IPI Year-Long Fellowship Program

 Your course materials will be available for a full year following the completion of the program.

 Currently, no board certification exists for integrative psychiatry.
-However, at the completion of the program, you will be required to take an online test demonstrating your competency in the program material.
+However, at the completion of the program, you will be required to take an online test demonstrating your competency in the program material, at which point you will receive an IPI granted certification.
 At that point, we will be mailing certificates of completion to graduates of the program.

-You are expected to attend both live conferences.
+You are expected to attend the live conference.
 We will be doing important group exercises, in addition to other community building activities.
 Please contact us with any extenuating circumstances, such as difficult international travel, etc.

 Immediately!
 As soon as you register, you will have received an account on the IPI website with these lectures in your online library.